lu4nm3/nextime/README.md

 | #2          | ✓      | ✓      | ✓    | ✓            | ✓     | ✓           |      |
 | #3          | ✓      | ✓      | ✓    | ✓            | ✓     | ✓           | ✓    |

-You can also create a `Cron` expression directly from a string representation:
+You can also build a `Cron` expression directly from a string representation using a constructor:

 ```scala
 val cron: Either[nextime.Error, Cron] = Cron("0 3 11 4 ?")
 ```

-As well as through the `cron` string interpolator:
+As well as the `cron` string interpolator:

 ```scala
 val cron: Either[nextime.Error, Cron] = cron"0 3 11 4 ?"